 Most bottled water has a basic pH of 7.0 or below.
 That means it doesn’t absorb into your body as easily, and therefore, doesn’t provide the superior hydration you get with Essentia.

 So… I have no idea how to actually test all this stuff on my own.
-Perhaps if I was friends with Bill Nye the Science Guy he would have given me a host of tests I could use, but I did the best that I could on my own.
+Perhaps if I was friends with Bill Nye the Science Guy he would have given me a host of tests I could use, but I did come up with a TOTALLY NOT SCIENTIFIC test that probably says nothing.
 I used pH testing strips I purchased from Swanson’s Vitamins.*

 I filled 3 glasses with some water; one with Essentia, one with filtered water from my fridge dispenser and one filled with tap water.